-Elizabeth Romer was born and brought up in Wales. and memories of the beautiful Welsh countryside and its delicious traditional food still fascinate her – indeed she continues to add to a memoir about the food and culture of her childhood.
-Art and English literature were her main interests at school.
-Art won out and she graduated from Leicester College of Art and then went on to the Royal College of Art and received a des.RCA.
+Elizabeth Romer was born and brought up in Wales.
+She graduated from Leicester College of Art and then went on to the Royal College of Art and received a des.RCA.
 It was on her very first visit to Italy as a student that she fell in love with the sublime beauty of the country’s art, architecture and landscape, not to mention the superb cuisine!

 In 1966, newly married, Elizabeth and John Romer left London for Egypt where they spent many years working with various archaeological and epigraphic expeditions in the tombs and temples at Luxor, including directing an expedition and excavating the tomb of Ramesses XI in the Valley of the Kings.
 Then too, local food was of great interest as Elizabeth was in charge of running the expedition house and learnt much about Upper Egyptian village fare from her cook.
 Elizabeth has also long been occupied in assisting John with the making of international TV history series, most of which have featured Egypt and its monuments.